met4citizen/Hypergraph/README.md

 `rule('rule',n)` | Run rewriting rule `rule` for maximum `n` events in one branch (singleway).
 The leaves of the result are used as an initial state.
 `sphere(n)` | Fibonacci sphere with `n` vertices.

+By using options `twoway`, `oneway` and/or `inverse`, each edge produced can be made a two-way edge, sorted or reversed.
 It is also possible to define some specific branch, or a combination of branches, for the initial state.
 As an example, `(1,1)(1,1)/7`, would specify branches 1-3 (the sum of the first three bits 1+2+4).
 By default, the initial state is set for all the tracked branches.

 If the initial state is not specified, the left-hand side pattern of the first rule is used, but with only a single node.
 For example, a rule